AlexanderThiele/structr-mobile/README.md

 Connect your mobile Application simple and secure to Structr - the Open Source Web Application Framework and CMS based on the popular Neo4j Graph Database.

-Generate your data schema in the UI and connect your mobile Application immediately and asynchronous to the Server.
+Generate your data schema with Structr and connect your mobile Application immediately and asynchronous to the Server.

 ### How it works (short overview)
 * Generate your schema with structr